 Depending on the partner or the costs of the advertising, the revenue share may vary but will be 25% in most cases.
 Udemy sets aside 75% to pay for advertising costs and/or partner payouts that help us acquire those new users.

 Instructors can track all incoming sales in their Revenue Report.
-The report includes the date of purchase, student name, revenue channel attribution, total price paid and your revenue.
+Some of the information the report includes is the student name, the date of purchase, the revenue channel attribution and total price paid.
+More information regarding the Revenue Report can be viewed here.